8 Finding the range

 We talk about ‘range’ in real life in the following situations:

-- Companies will have employees on a range of salaries.
+- Hospitals will have employees on a range of salaries.

-- Supermarkets have goods at a range of prices.
+- Suppliers of medical equipment will sell items at a range of prices.

 The first thing to do when finding ranges is to find the lowest and highest values in your data set.
 The range is one number that tells you the difference between the highest and lowest.